jberryman/haskomplete.vim/README.md

 Usage
 =====

-In insert or normal modes, press <CTRL-H>.
+In insert or normal modes, press &lt;CTRL-H&gt;.
 If your cursor is in a context that has an assigned completion (see below) some magic completion action will occur.

 Implemented Completions